Today you can order a cheeseburger, pay a doctor’s bill, and even renew your driver’s license without relying on another person’s assistance.

 Software dictates how a program runs and is the driving force behind a successful kiosk program.
 Kiosk companies will have a slew of trusted software partners readily available when discussing your kiosk goals and needs.
 When partnering with a software company, key factors to consider are:

-As we know, hardware components will differ based on kiosk program requirements.
+Obviously, hardware components will differ based on kiosk program requirements.
 Each manufacturer offers a specific timeframe valid to troubleshoot mechanical issues and defects.
+Typically, a kiosk enclosure is warrantied for one year against manufacturing defects.
+This starts as soon as the kiosk is packed into a carton.
+Most often for electronic hardware, the OEM warranty is passed on to the customer.

 One way kiosk suppliers can assist in keeping track of component ID numbers and multiple warranty qualifications is through online portals that track hardware and expiration dates.
 Investing in a special service page for easy warranty look-up can save time and money down the road as retailers and installers can access warranty information as well as protocols without relying on customer service.